DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 7.2 Built-in Validation in DevExpress Controls

-Some DevExpress web controls provide in-built validation mechanisms that apply restrictions to input values when certain settings are specified.
+Some DevExpress web controls have in-built validation mechanisms that apply restrictions to input values when certain settings are specified.
 The table below lists controls that have in-built validation along with properties that control the validation logic.

 | Control                                                                                                     | Validation-Related Properties                                                                                                                                                                                                                                                                                                                                                   |
 | ----------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |